What was the activity of the Oscars on Twitter in 2019?

 That’s a great question, to make it short we will say that during February 24th we registered 6,845,482 tweets (retweets included) using the hashtags #Oscars or #Oscars2019.
 Some users tweeted using different hashtags, but those were the main ones.
 It was a wonderful night at Tweet Binder, we started rolling the machines the morning of the Oscars and filled the data base with tweets about Rome, Green Book, Queen, Terelu Campos and many more celebrities.
 Analyzing the Oscars on Twitter is always a fun activity.
 This was for sure the award show that has collected the highest number of tweets, so far.
 For example, you can check here the activity of the #BAFTAs or the #BritAwards.

 In the next lines we will describe some data about the 2019 Oscars winners and how their phones got overheated with mentions and replies.
-However, if you don’t want to keep reading this post and you just want to start creating Twitter reports, you can click on the following button and start seeking terms:
+However, if you don’t want to keep reading this post and you just want to start tracking hashtags, you can create your free Twitter report now.
+The following search box will give you a report of up to 500 tweets from the last 7 days.

 Oscars on Twitter – The most important tweet